 In a recent report, Cristopher Kennedy, CFA, analyst in William Blair’s financial services and technology sector, examines unattended retail and highlights key beneficiaries of this growing market.

-For more information on the companies from Cristopher Kennedy’s coverage list, please contact us or your William Blair representative.
+For more information about William Blair’s financial services and technology equity research, please contact us or your William Blair representative.